 - Ian asks, “Are there any other technologies to consider?”

-When the questions peter out Team Members begin flipping through their Planning Poker™ cards (I will have some for my readers soon), looking for the right numbers.
+When the questions peter out, Team Members begin flipping through their Planning Poker™ cards (I will have some for my readers soon), looking for the right numbers.
 Kirby just looks around in confusion.
 Nobody had checked to see if he understood the estimation process.
-There was a pause and Scrum Master John asked, “What do you know about our estimation process?”
+There was a pause and Scrum Master Steve asked, “What do you know about our estimation process?”
 The reply was, “Nothing.”
-John asked if he understood the flaws of traditional estimation – Kirby was sure he had this one down cold, “Yeah, you need to double the figures and then add a fudge factor, but never tell the developers otherwise their work will expand to fit the time available.”
+Steve asked if he understood the flaws of traditional estimation – Kirby was sure he had this one down cold, “Yeah, you need to double the figures and then add a fudge factor, but never tell the developers otherwise their work will expand to fit the time available.”
 There was some nervous laughter, as Kirby has had trouble fitting into the team in the past (see New People on the Team).

-What are John’s options at this point?
+What are Steve’s options at this point?

 - Explain Agile Estimation from scratch – snoozefest for the rest of the team.